 Gadgeteer – Misled by ‘Great Cameras create Great Photographs’, this breed of photographers believes that its the gear that only matters.
 Usually evolving from the above level, these photographers believe that buying an advanced camera is all that is required for creating great photographers.
 In fact, these are the ones that are fueling most of the photography economy.
 The maximum number of DSLRs and lenses get sold to the gadgeteers.
 If you happen to see one of our species, touting a big camera, but using the ‘Auto’ mode constantly, it’s most probably a gadgeteer.

 Social Journalist – Reminds me of an anecdote I heard sometime back – Father brings home a family pizza overflowing with cheese for dinner.
-The young kid in the household, with his dirty hands and without saying a grace, grabs a piece out of it, only to be slapped hard by the mother.
-She says, ‘how many times I have to tell you to take a photograph of the food before grabbing a bite?’
+The young kid in the household, with his dirty hands and without saying grace, grabs a piece out of it, only to be slapped hard by the mother.
+She says, ‘how many times do I have to tell you to take a photograph of the food before grabbing a bite?’

-Social journalist are the ones who click photographs for sharing on messaging apps and social media sites.
+Social journalists are the ones who click photographs for sharing on messaging apps and social media sites.
 These are the ones who prefer to buy a mobile phone for photography rather than a good camera.
 Every photograph undergoes tonnes of filters and then gets shared.
 Lack of ‘oohs’ and ‘ahs’ (read as likes) is the single most demotivating factor.

 XYZ Photography (copyrighted) – This is a recent crop of photographers.
 With the ease of sharing photos, these friends of ours, have a dedicated page for photography.
 Usually, it is their own name suffixed by the word photography.
 XYZ photography (substitute XYZ by the name of your photographer friend) along with a prominent watermark on photographs, is their hallmark.
 The photographs are usually average to look at and sometimes with prominent distractions.
 However, the likes and comments by followers is a huge boost for their ego.
-Most such photographers end up with stagnancy in their skill.
+Most such photographers end up with stagnancy in their skills.